-- 1. A court may not admit an action not later than five days after it has been filed, if: - a) the claim is not under the jurisdiction of the court; - b) there is a court judgement or ruling on the waiver of the claim by the plaintiff, on the acknowledgement of the claim by the defendant or on the settlement between parties; - b^1) there is a conciliation agreement confirmed by a notary in a notarial mediation; - b2) there is an order issued by the chairperson of the LEPL National Bureau of Enforcement of the Ministry of Justice of Georgia on debt recovery or on approving the terms of settlement with respect to the same case; - c) a dispute between the same parties, on the same subject and on the same grounds is pending in this or another court; - d) (deleted 18.3.2015, No 3220); - d1) (deleted 19.2.2015, No 3096); - e) the case is not under jurisdiction of this court; - f) (deleted 20.3.2015, No 3340); - g) a person who is not authorised to pursue the proceedings, has filed the claim on behalf of the interested person; - h) the filed claim does not comply with the conditions specified in Article 178 of this Code (except for Article 178(1)(h-i) and Article 178(3), if the plaintiff has indicated an excusable cause for failing to submit evidence) and/or if there are no grounds for exempting the plaintiff from the payment of state fees, for postponing the payment or for reducing the amount of state fees. - 2.
-The dismissal of the claim by the judge on the grounds specified in paragraph 1(e),(g) and (h) of this article shall not prevent the person from filing again the same claim with a court, provided those violations are rectified.
+- 1. A court may not admit an action not later than five days after it has been filed, if: - a) the claim is not under the jurisdiction of the court; - b) there is a court judgment or ruling on the waiver of the claim by the plaintiff, on the acknowledgement of the claim by the defendant or on the settlement between parties; - b) there is a conciliation agreement confirmed by a notary in a notarial mediation; - b) there is an order issued by the chairperson of the LEPL National Bureau of Enforcement of the Ministry of Justice of Georgia on debt recovery or on approving the terms of settlement with respect to the same case; - [b) there is a mediation settlement agreement between the parties, according to which the parties agree that they will not apply to court until the specific deadline or the occurrence of a specific circumstance, until the fulfilment of the conditions under this agreement, unless the plaintiff proves that he/she will suffer unrecoverable damage without judicial proceedings; (Shali become effective from 1 January 2020)] - c) a dispute between the same parties, on the same subject and on the same grounds is pending in this or another court; - d) (deleted 18.3.2015, No 3220); - d) (deleted 19.2.2015, No 3096); - e) the case is not under jurisdiction of this court; - f) (deleted 20.3.2015, No 3340); - g) a person who is not authorised to pursue the proceedings, has filed the claim on behalf of the interested person; - h) the filed claim does not comply with the conditions specified in Article 178 of this Code (except for Article 178(1)(h-i) and Article 178(3), if the plaintiff has indicated an excusable cause for failing to submit evidence) and/or if there are no grounds for exempting the plaintiff from the payment of state fees, for postponing the payment or for reducing the amount of state fees. - 2.
+The dismissal of the claim by the judge on the grounds specified in paragraph 1(e), (g) and (h) of this article shall not prevent th person from filing again the same claim with a court, provided those violations are rectified.